APPLEs: Action Plan Projects for Learning Excellence

 1. Schedule an initial meeting – please invite the TLC coordinator if possible – where you will refine your plan, develop a timeline, and take a look at previously published research on the issue

-2. Participate in the FIG/APPLE symposium (Friday, April 25, date tentative) where you will present your project to all the FIG/APPLE groups and get feedback
+2. Participate in the FIG/APPLE symposium (Friday, May 5th) where you will present your project to all the FIG/APPLE groups and get feedback

 3. Meet at least 2 other times between to complete, implement, and evaluate your work.